-But since they have a completely different approach and positioned themselves quite uniquely in the market, I could only come up with one semi-direct competitor, Parkbench.com.
+But since they have a completely different approach and uniquely positioned themselves in the market, I could only come up with one semi-direct competitor, Parkbench.com.

-This company can also help real estate professionals to position themselves as experts in their neighborhood.
+This company can also help real estate professionals position themselves as neighborhood experts.

 But they only permit a limited number of realtors for a particular neighborhood.
 So that’s one downside.

 But they do something similar in providing home valuations for realtors that they can send out to homeowners.

 Still, whether they do whole automated nurturing campaigns with this content on their website is not disclosed.

 This example of a realtor website feels more like the standard home valuation lead capture pages you can find on many real estate websites.

 Is Homebot Worth It?